ni/measurement-plugin-python/README.md

         cd <path_of_directory_of_your_choice>
         ```

-    2. Create a python package(project) using the poetry new command.
-Poetry will create boilerplate files and folders that are commonly needed for a python project.
+    2. Create a Python package (project) using the `poetry new` command.
+Poetry will create boilerplate files and folders that are commonly needed for a Python project.

         ``` cmd
         poetry new <name_of_the_project>
         ```

-    3. Add the `ni-measurementlink-service` package as a dependency using the [poetry add command](https://python-poetry.org/docs/cli/#add).
+    3. Add the `ni-measurementlink-service` package as a dependency using the [`poetry add`](https://python-poetry.org/docs/cli/#add) command.

         ``` cmd
         cd <name_of_the_project>